Why Do Cats Pee & Poop in Shoes?

 About Dr. Gemma Cliffin BSC BVSC MRCVS

 Gemma has worked in a wide variety of roles including first opinion practice, as a night vet, and as a locum vet.
-She is currently working in a busy small animal hospital in North Yorkshire and particularly enjoys working up complex medical cases.
-She has spent time working at a charity veterinary clinic in the Cook Islands and has particular interests in feline medicine, diagnostic imaging, and pain management.
+She currently works in a small animal hospital in North Yorkshire.
+She has particular interests in feline medicine, diagnostic imaging, and pain management, as well as a strong understanding of cat behavior and nutrition.

 Want to give your cat better care every day?
 Get our free day to day care guide.